F5Networks/f5-appsvcs-templates/docs/userguide/troubleshooting.rst

 Restnoded Log
 -------------

-The main log for FAST can be found at ``/var/log/restnoded/restnoded.log``.
+The main log for BIG-IP FAST can be found at ``/var/log/restnoded/restnoded.log``.
 This log is shared for all iApps LX extensions.
-To locate messages specific to FAST, search for lines containing ``FAST Worker``.
+To locate messages specific to BIG-IP FAST, search for lines containing ``FAST Worker``.
-Each message from FAST contains a unique request ID of the form ``[<id>]`` to facilitate tracing log messages belonging to a specific request.
+Each message from BIG-IP FAST contains a unique request ID of the form ``[<id>]`` to facilitate tracing log messages belonging to a specific request.
 A request ID of 0 is used for startup of the extension.

 Below is an example log message::